 REPULSION's eerie but glacial frisson makes it actually ideal for being the first film to watch on Blu-ray: we see just enough ugliness outside the flat to make us cling to Deneuve's soothingly blank visage all the more.
 The "too much detail" problem is sidestepped via her stunning countenance.
 The way Blu-ray sharpens her features into a realm of "too much sight" is usually reserved only for the insane -- the sight of particles and energy actually changing in the face second-by-second.
-Her face, hair, and expression oscillate into her sister Francois, Cybil Shepherd and/or Gwyneth Paltrow at times; other times it seems like she's trying not to laugh as she walks down the street, hiding how amused she is by Polanski's camera, and we realize that---for some of us, beautiful girls in particular-- the camera never shuts off.
-24/7 they're watched by a million slavering, arrogant males (and a few envious or gay females) all longing to be toasted in her flaming wicker head... or singed on the edge of a straight razor.
+Her face, hair, and expression oscillate into her sister Francois, Cybil Shepherd and/or Gwyneth Paltrow at times; other times it seems like she's trying not to laugh as she walks down the street, hiding how amused she is by Polanski's camera, and we realize that---for some of us--beautiful girls in particular-- the camera never shuts off.
+24/7 they're watched by a million slavering, arrogant or competitive eyes, all longing to be toasted in her flaming wicker head... or singed on the edge of a straight razor.
 As Saul put it in THE OLD DARK HOUSE, "Flames... are really knives... and it's cold, flame is!"

 |(the camera is a hallucination)|